 Error messages such as self-test failures are displayed on the LCD in place of the default display when they occur.

-During power up, the LCD displays "Initializing."
-It will then scroll through the winding current and voltage displays until the relay is again enabled.
+During power up, the LCD displays: Initializing.
 When the EN LED indicates the relay is enabled, the active Display Points will be scrolled.

 Status and Trip Target LEDs